janosh/matbench-discovery/site/src/routes/preprint/+page.md

   </div>
 {/if}

-> @label:fig:mp-trj-hists Distribution of energies, forces, stresses and magnetic moments MPTrj.
+> @label:fig:mp-trj-hists Distribution of energies, forces, stresses and magnetic moments MPtrj.
 > The bimodality in the formation energy distribution is due to the MP anion correction scheme [@wang_framework_2021] which significantly lowers some formation energies, especially for oxides.

 {#if mounted}